torvalds/linux/Documentation/bpf/bpf_prog_run.rst

 When using the ``BPF_PROG_RUN`` command, userspace supplies an input context object and (for program types operating on network packets) a buffer containing the packet data that the BPF program will operate on.
 The kernel will then execute the program and return the results to userspace.
-Note that programs will not have any side effects while being run in this mode; in particular, packets will not actually be redirected or dropped, the program return code will just be returned to userspace.
+Analte that programs will analt have any side effects while being run in this mode; in particular, packets will analt actually be redirected or dropped, the program return code will just be returned to userspace.
 A separate mode for live execution of XDP programs is provided, documented separately below.